-Sustainability is a method of production that allows for a country's natural resources to be sustained over time, so they are available to generations down the road; so nothing is used up or defaced to the point that it can't replenish itself and continue to exist.
-The definition has grown to include other things too, like the health and well-being of workers, their families and communities, and efficient financial management, so human life and culture is also sustained.
+Sustainability is a method of production that allows for a country's natural resources to be sustained over time, so they are available to future harvesters; and so nothing is used up or defaced to the point that it can't replenish itself and continue to exist.
+The definition has grown to include other things too, like the health and well-being of workers, their families and communities, and efficient financial management to also sustain human life and culture.

 This is different from subsistence.
 Sustainability implies an egalitarian sort of thriving of the earth and all of its inhabitants, including humans.
 Subsistence is just barely making it.
 And that's how the majority of Ireland lived for hundreds of years.

-Humans were divided into classes then, with the peasants and labourers being the lowest classes.
-They subsisted on foods grown from marginal lands, like barley and potatoes, while the upper classes and foreigners owned most of the land and exported what they produced.
+In early Ireland humans were divided into classes, with the peasants and laborers being the lowest classes.
+This class subsisted on foods grown from marginal lands, like barley and potatoes, while the upper classes and foreigners owned most of the land and exported what they produced.